 The Mission Folk Music Festival is a three-day music festival.
 It features a wide range of concerts in Mission at the Fraser River Heritage Park in July.

-In 2025 the festival took place on July 25th to 27th.
-In 2026 it happens on July 24th to 26th.
+In 2026 the festival takes place from July 24th to 26th.
 Other events that happen around the same time in the Fraser Valley include Chilliwack Ribfest and the Fort Langley Jazz & Arts Festival (the first of which is free to attend and the second features a series of free concerts on both the Saturday and Sunday).

 See our July Calendar of Events to learn about what else is happening around the same time.
 Continue reading for full details about the Mission Folk Music Festival.